 - Apply analytical reasoning and research methods to address social, behavioral and environmental determinants of public health.

 - Use advance epidemiological methods and biostatistics to examine associations between social, behavioral and environmental factors and disease.

 - Use public health research findings for policy development.

 - Earned a bachelor’s degree in an area relevant to public health, such as biomedical or social sciences, and have earned a 3.0 cumulative GPA.

 - Taken at least two courses in each of the following areas: mathematics (e.g. algebra, calculus, or statistics); biomedical science (e.g., anatomy, biology, or zoology) and social science (psychology or sociology).

 - Taken the GRE examination within the last five years and submit scores to the MPH Program office (no later than May 15th of each year).

 Admission to the Master of Public Health (MPH) program in the Howard University Graduate School is based on an applicant's academic record, letters of recommendation, scores on the graduate record exam (GRE) and other factors that reflect a student's academic potential and motivation for successful graduate study.

-The deadline for receipt of all application material is May 31, 2019.
+The application for Fall 2022 is now open.
+The deadline for receipt of all application material is May 15, 2022.
+We do NOT have spring admissions.
+We accept students for fall admission only.
 You are encouraged to begin the application process early.
 The application review begins in April and some of the items, such as transcripts and letters of reference may require additional time.